Fennel, Belgian Endive, and Carrot Salad, Dijon, Pompeian Grape Seed Oil Dressing

-On the tomatoes, basil, garlic, and assorted produce, including, I think, fresh artichokes, anyhow, where the Pompeian Grape Seed Oil sits decoratively displayed, one might note an unusual placement believing olive oil as the only natural combination with this vegetable selection.
-In fact, Grape Seed Oil serves well an alternative select type of oil that works excellently with these and in many fresh vegetable combinations, as well as in cooking such as my above mention that Grape Seed Oil possesses qualities of being able to maintain very high smoke levels without burning.
+On the tomatoes, basil, garlic, and assorted produce where the Pompeian Grape Seed Oil sits decoratively displayed one might query the placement believing olive oil as the only natural combination with this vegetable selection.
+In fact, Grape Seed Oil serves well an alternative select type of oil that works excellently with these and in many fresh vegetable combinations.

 In this recipe, using the Pompeian Grape Seed Oil combined with the Dijon Mustard provides an excellent flavor uniting beautifully with the Fennel, Belgian Endive, and Carrot Salad.
 Did you know that using Grape Seed Oil additionally offers indisputable health benefits including providing a broad range of antioxidants, is high in Vitamin E, low in saturated fats, high in polyunsaturated fats and all in all just plain heart healthy fitting quite well into the growing much desired Mediterranean style diet?
 Well in fact, using Grape Seed Oil does offer these benefits in full range.